massamasa/MemoryGame/documentation/usermanual.md

 The game stage is launched by clicking START GAME in the start menu after adjusting settings.

 The game is played by clicking on cards to display their face and clicking on a second card to check if it is a match.
-Clicking on a new card will hide the previous card and mark it as touched (T) or mark it as found (F) if it is a match.
+Clicking on a new card will hide the previous card and mark it as touched (yellow) or mark it as found (X and green) if it is a match.

 If the player chooses to recheck a card already touched and it is not a match with the previous card, they are assessed a one second timer penalty.
 The player can view all cards by holding the S-key, but the timer is also sped up to triple speed as a penalty for the duration held.

-Finding all cards ends the game and saves the score.
+Finding all cards ends the game and provides an option to save the score.
+The player may choose a nickname that will be cut to 8 characters if the nickname is longer than 8 characters.

 The score is calculated as follows: Game time + recheck penalty = total time